 “Mr. Tremont,” Shirley stepped forward and raised her voice, “Would you be willing to accompany—”

 “Detectives!”
 The door burst out as a young officer burst in on a wave of wind that shot ice up Shirley’s nostrils.
 “They’re ready for you at the station now.”

 “No service,” Tremont said.
 “Thank you, Tom.”
 He waved the young man out.
 Tom hesitated, then nodded and left.

 Shirley pulled out her phone and glanced at the empty bars.
 “Wait,” she said, as the door closed behind the officer.

-“Yes,” Tremont said before she could turn the knob, “I’ll accompany my client to the station.”
+“Yes,” Tremont said before she could follow him, “I’ll accompany my client to the station.”

-“No,” Shirley smiled wide, straight teeth bared, and Carter took a slow step back.
-“I was going to ask if we could speak to you both later, around 3?
-We have a few people to speak to.”
+“No,” Shirley smiled wide, straight teeth bared.
+Carter took a slow step back.
+“I was going to ask if we could speak to you both later, around three?
+We have a few people to speak to first.”